luizbgomide/EclipsePhase2e-ptbr/src/10/03-social-movements.md

 Scientists create or find brinker habitats so they can pursue clandestine research.
 Some may be hypercorp-funded, others are the work of exiles.
 Others are misguided attempts to establish new societies.
 Alpha Plus is an attempt to create a perfectly ordered society via psychsourgery, so that everyone is sculpted for their role.

 Religion and cult worship comprise the last major group of brinkers.
 Religious groups tend to be monastic or ascetic.
 Cults can be harmless or criminal, depending on how fanatical they are and how odd their beliefs might be.
-The monastery on Saturn's moon Kiviuq requires attendants to meditate in vacuum and listen to the voices of the stars as received via a neutrino telescope array.
+The monastery on Saturn’s moon Kiviuq requires attendants to meditate in vacuum and listen to the voices of the stars as received via a neutrino telescope array.

 Perhaps the most numerous brinkers are survivalists, who stockpile weapons and supplies and hide in fear of another Fall or some other system-wide cataclysm.
 These brinkers are typically untrusting of visitors and hostile to outsiders.